 the Bella Vista.

 Sit under the big mango tree that shades the kid's playground on the northern side of the plaza at about 7-8 at night and you’ll soon find yourself surrounded by a swirling, cloud of little flapping wings that fly by you so quickly, around and around the tree, you can’t see anything but a blur!
-My son and I love to sit under the mango tree at this time of night and feel the puff of wind from their wings as they flit past at high speed, and we get dizzy trying to catch of glimpse of the … you guessed it… bats!!
+What you will experience is dozens of bats waking up and coming out to eat and play for the night.
+My son and I love to sit under the mango tree at this time of night and feel the puff of wind from their wings as they flit past at high speed, and we get dizzy trying to catch of glimpse of them.
 (For those of you who think they’re creepy, they inhabit this one tree only and never venture but a few yards from it - however, we kind of like blending in with the locals).

 There’s plenty to do here in the southern side of the city, away from the tangled mess of downtown traffic.
 (Plaza Blacutt is 9-10 blocks straight south of